mrpotatosanta/bo1-zombies-autosplitter/README.md

          - More to come
    - `bo1 layout - classic wsplit style.lsl`
    - `bo1 layout - full splits info.lsl`
-   - `bo1 layout - subsplit deltas.lsl`
+   - `bo1 layout - main split deltas.lsl`

 > [!NOTE]
 > Current version does **NOT** split correctly on the map **Moon**.
 Teleporting to and from No Man's Land breaks the round transition logic.